pc9795/ds-algo-java/notes/gfg/ds/8_advanced/trie.md

 **Advantages over Trie**
 * More space efficient (involve only three pointers per node as compared to 26 in standard tries)

-In Tries navigation to next position in a string is `O(1)` as we just use the children corresponding to the index representing the character in that given position.
+In Trie navigation to the next position in a search string is `O(1)` as we just use the children corresponding the character in that given position.
 However, in Ternary search trees this logic can took up `O(ALPHABET_SIZE)` due to expected comparisons in worst case.

-Applications of ternary search trees:
-1. Ternary search trees are efficient for queries like “Given a word, find the next word in dictionary(near-neighbor lookups)” or “Find all telephone numbers starting with 9342 or “typing few starting characters in a web browser displays all website names with this prefix”(Auto complete feature)”.

-2. Used in spell checks: Ternary search trees can be used as a dictionary to store all the words.
-Once the word is typed in an editor, the word can be parallely searched in the ternary search tree to check for correct spelling.
+(My conclusion; have to check)

+#

+**Applications of Tries/Ternary Search trees**:
+1. Prefix search
+2. Nearest neighbour word search
+3. Dictionary for words
+4. Alphabetical order printing

+If we want to support suggestions, like google shows “did you mean …”, then we need to find the closest word in dictionary.
+The closest word can be defined as the word that can be obtained with minimum number of character transformations (add, delete, replace).
+A Naive way is to take the given word and generate all words which are 1 edit distance  away and one by one look them in dictionary.
+If nothing found, then look for all words which are 2 distant and so on.